developmentseed/geodex/README.md

 # GeoDex

 GeoDex is tool to find tile indices for geospatial work on satellite imagery.
-Given **(1)** a geojson file containing a boundary and **(2)** a zoom level, GeoDex will return all satellite imagery tile indices that at least partially overlap the boundary.
+Given **(1)** a geojson file containing at least one polygon boundary and **(2)** a zoom level, GeoDex will return all satellite imagery [tile indices](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) that at least partially overlap the boundary.
 Returned tile indices can be written to a text file for further processing.

 ## Installation
 `pip install geodex`